nicholaswmin/automap/README.md

 for example, this won't work:

-> It cannot be entirely constructed by calling `new` and passing
+> cannot be entirely constructed by calling `new` and passing it's JSON.
-> it's JSON.

 ```js
 class Building {